FredLackey/shared-scripts/cloudfront-deploy-react/README.md

-# AWS CloudFront Full Deployment Script
+# AWS CloudFront Deployment Script for Vite/React

 ## 🎯 What Does This Do?